acrokeMIT/acrokeMIT/content/publication/a-reductive-coupling-strategy-toward-ripostatin-a/index.md

 authors:
   - Kristin D. Schleicher
   - Timothy F. Jamison
-publication: "_Beilstein Journal of Organic Chemistry 9, 1533–155 (DOI:
+publication: "_Beilstein Journal of Organic Chemistry 9, 1533–155_, DOI:
-  10.3762/bjoc.9.175)_"
+  10.3762/bjoc.9.175"
-abstract: Synthetic studies on the antibiotic natural product ripostatin A have been carried out with the aim to construct the C9−C10 bond by a nickel(0)-catalyzed coupling reaction of an enyne and an epoxide, followed by rearrangement of the resulting dienylcyclopropane intermediate to afford the
+summary: "Synthetic studies on the antibiotic natural product ripostatin A have been carried out with the aim to construct the C9−C10 bond by a nickel(0)-catalyzed coupling reaction of an enyne and an epoxide, followed by rearrangement of the resulting dienylcyclopropane intermediate to afford the